MEXonline.com the oldest and most trusted online guide to Mexico

 Bring the original plus two(2) copies of the following documents:

-• Valid proof of citizenship (passport or birth certificate).
+• Valid proof of foreign citizenship (passport, birth certificate or voter registration card ).

-• The appropiate immigration form (tourist card). learn about visa options
+• The appropriate immigration form (tourist card). learn about visa options

 • The valid vehicle registration certificate, or a document, such as the original title that certifies the legal ownership of the vehicle.
 It must be in the driver's name.